bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u02-bf.md

 print(picked)
 ```

-A more efficient approach is to use the fact, that $G$ is 4-regular and bipartite (let the two partitions be the cards with even numerical value and the cards with odd numerical value).
+A more efficient approach is to use the fact, that $G$ is 4-regular and bipartite (let the two partitions be the cards in stacks with odd index and the cards in stacks with even index, i.e. $A = S_1 \oplus S_3 \oplus S_$).
 We can use the Hopcroft-Karp algorithm to find a perfect matching (which exists, since $G$ is regular and connected).
 We pick all cards in the perfect matchings vertex set.

+___
+DO NOT GRADE !!!

 An even more efficient approach is to use the fact, that $G$ is 4-regular and bipartite (let the two partitions be the cards with even numerical value and the cards with odd numerical value).
 We can use the following algorithm: